SkygearIO/features/features/192-asset-gear/index.md

 The initial implementation does not have caching.

-HTTP Range request is not supported because it conflicts with image processing.
+If image processing query is present, range request is not supported.

 ## SDK API